Windows DreamScene: Overview

+Alternatives to Windows DreamScene

-Stardock offers a chargeable add-on for Windows DreamScene, called DeskScapes.
+Stardock, who provided several animated backgrounds for Windows DreamScene, offers a chargeable add-on for Windows DreamScene called DeskScapes.
 This software allows the implementation of dynamic wallpapers (".dream" files).
-They have released a new version (3.5), which makes the program compatible with non-Ultimate editions of Vista and newer versions of Windows (7, 8, 10, 11).
+A newer version of DeskScapes (3.5) has since been released, which makes the program compatible with non-Ultimate editions of Vista as well as newer versions of Windows (7, 8, 10, 11).

-In Windows 7, DreamScene was replaced by a "Desktop Slideshow" feature which produces slideshow background wallpapers, but does not support videos.
-However, it can still be enabled via third-party tools.
+Wallpaper Engine is a chargeable software that replaces the desktop background with a wide selection of default and user made animated backgrounds. while also providing a complete tool set for user generated wallpapers.
+The software features its own Rendering engine which enables 2D video, 3D models, and even Interactive elements that respond to mouse cursor movement or keystrokes.
+It is available for all versions of Windows from 7 to 11.